xvilo/xvilo-Portfolio-WP/readme.md

 > V1.1
 >
-> Some smalle change's for the post and page width, it is now fixed at 640px and centered!
+> Some small change's for the post and page width, it is now fixed at 640px and centered!
 >
 > V1.0
 >